Mental Health Exception Benefits

 If you have any questions, please call the Cigna customer service department at the phone number listed on the back of your Cigna member identification card (1-855-869-8619) or contact the Dartmouth Benefits Office at 603-646-3588 or human.resources.benefits@dartmouth.edu.

-How Does the 12 visit per Lifetime Exception Benefit Work?
+How Does the "12 Lifetime Visit" Benefit Work?

 • OAP, CCF and HDHP with HRA Plan:

-When enrolled in the OAP, CCF and HDHP with HRA plans, your first twelve visits with an out-of-network mental health provider will be processed by Cigna to pay 90% of the provider's billed charges.
-You will be responsible for the remaining 10%.
-Once the twelve life-time visits have been exhausted, Cigna will process all future claims at the out-of-network deductible and coinsurance levels.
+When enrolled in the OAP, CCF and HDHP with HRA plans, your first twelve visits with an out-of-network mental health provider will be processed to pay 90% of the provider's billed charges.
+You will be responsible for the remaining 10% (i.e. if the provider bills a total of $200/visit, you are responsible for $20/visit).
+See "What happens if I exhaust the 12 mental Health Exception visits" section below.

 • HDHP with HSA Plan: